KINGSWAY (Bruce Sweeney). 88 minutes. Opens Friday (December 13). See listing. Rating: NNN

-Each of them has his or her own specific set of neuroses, compounded by Matt’s pregnant ex, his interfering best friend and his endlessly patient therapist, and by the halfway point Kingsway is chugging pleasantly along on a cascade of colliding conflicts.
+Each of the Horvats has his or her own specific set of neuroses, which Sweeney clearly establishes and then compounds through the comings and goings of Matt’s pregnant ex Lori (Colleen Rennison), his interfering best friend (Paul Skrudland) and his endlessly patient therapist (Jennifer McLean).
+By the halfway point, Kingsway is chugging pleasantly along on a cascade of colliding conflicts.
+I haven’t even mentioned Agam Darshi as a fellow mechanic doing her best to flirt with the distracted Jess.